albertogoffi/toradocu/README.md

 Toradocu as well as all the needed dependencies.
 This will create the file `build/libs/toradocu-0.1-all.jar`.

+Notice that building Toradocu requires a Java JDK 1.8+.

 ## Running Toradocu
 Toradocu is a command line tool.
-To get the list of parameters (asterics indicate mandatory parameters) execute
+To get the list of parameters execute

 	  java -cp toradocu-0.1-all.jar org.toradocu.Toradocu --help